b3-exmo/b3-exmo.github.io/docs/Culture/True.md

 Are Buddha Siddhartha Gautama's teaching "true"?
 If you were to find a Buddhist adherent, would they describe the philosophy as valuable, useful, meaningful?
 Or would they assert that "it's true, and that's why I follow it"?

 Is truthfulness a precondition for value?

+### Mythology
+This may warrant its own separate page of notes, but consider what value mythology has.
+Broadly speaking, myths aren't presented as true, but they're present in a culture for illustrative purposes.
+Zombies aren't real, but can be used to describe a mindless, violent horde.
+Cryptids like chupacabra or skinwalkers are described in folk stories, but aren't demonstrably proven to exist.
+One could argue that their value is to scare children away from sneaking out at night.
+On the flip side, mythologies like Santa Claus are a positive reinforcement, to incentivize good behavior.
+These figures don't have to be real to have value.
+The stories don't have to be true to be useful.
+Stories about vampires are not true, but can still be useful for telling a story for a reader or viewer to insert themselves into.

+So, no, I dare say that truthfulness is not a precondition for value.
+If you find value in attending a church, that's enough of a reason to attend.
+If you find value, meaning, and comfort in religious routines and rituals, they don't have to be "true."
+Truth and utility are not mutually exclusive, nor are they inseparable.

+In a romanticized reality, taking your kids to see Santa Claus in the mall is a cathartic and endearing experience.
+In more practical terms, verbally confessing 'sins' to your religious leaders can also be cathartic.
+Neither has to be "true."
+Both have value and utility.
+I'm not trying to equate the two.
+I'm saying that if someone sees value in reading the Book of Mormon every day, that intrinsic value is enough of a reason to keep doing it.
+Where problems arise is insisting that the Book of Mormon is a literal historical record, and anyone who rejects it is throwing away their chance at salvation.